clemsonciti/palmetto-documentation/index.md

 Account requests are generally processed in a few hours, but may take up to a few days.

-## Training
+### Training

 The [CITI](http://citi.clemson.edu) group offers a workshop on using the Palmetto custer every month.
 See upcoming training sessions [here](http://citi.clemson.edu/training).

-## Getting Help

-1. See the quick start guide, how-tos, software guide and programmers' guide for information
-1. Drop by the Palmetto Office Hours, held every Wednesday 8-11 AM, at Barre Hall 2138, for any questions relating to using Palmetto cluster
+### On-boarding sessions

-1. For new users, we offer on-boarding sessions every Friday 9-10 AM, at Barre Hall 2138, where we can discuss how you can use Palmetto effectively to accomplish your research goals
+For new users of Palmetto, we offer on-boarding sessions every **Friday 9-10 AM, at Barre Hall B102**.
-1. E-mail ithelp@clemson.edu with any problems/concerns and include the word "Palmetto" in the subject line
-1. Visit http://citi.clemson.edu for services offered by our research suppport staff
+Please drop by
+to discuss how Palmetto can help you realize your research goals, and get help with getting started on Palmetto cluster.

 ## Acknowledging Palmetto Cluster